 - Unfinished: Work has started on these tasks, but they have not been completed

 - Old: Tasks not falling into any of the above categories.

 This method worked well for me, even better than the traditional Autofocus system.
 I like starting my day with new items.
-Often new items are completed right away and do not need to be carried over to the unfinished list.
+New items are often completed immediately and do not need to be carried over to the unfinished list.
 I also preferred having the list of old tasks instead of dismissing them immediately when not done on an active page.
-The old list helps me to remember these tasks before deciding on dismissing them permanently.
+The old list helps me remember these tasks before dismissing them permanently.